 Fire safety in a commercial building is assessed under the Building Code.
 Buildings (other than single residential buildings) that contain automatic systems for fire suppression (or any other specified system) require a Compliance Schedule and annual Warrant of Fitness.

-See the information sheets about the changes changes for Compliance for C Protection from Fire (effective April 2012) and F8 Signs, and the compliance documents for C Fire Safety.
+See C Protection from Fire and F8 Signs.
 Also see Compliance Schedules and Building Warrant of Fitness.

 The requirements for Signs in the Building Code aim to safeguard people in buildings, and improve access; by providing signage that clearly identifies hazards, escape routes, and access and facilities for people with disabilities.
 Recent changes make signage more universally understood, and improve safety.